INcite Risk Assessment Application

-Prior to the Indiana Judicial Center’s implementation of the IYAS and IRAS, criminal justice agencies throughout the state used a variety of risk and needs assessment tools to determine an offender’s risk to reoffend.
+Prior to the Indiana Office of Court Services' implementation of the IYAS and IRAS, criminal justice agencies throughout the state used a variety of risk and needs assessment tools to determine an offender’s risk to reoffend.
 The use of multiple instruments led to inconsistent levels of supervision across agencies and made it more difficult to measure outcomes or results when evaluating the effectiveness of local programs.
 Additionally, criminal justice agencies traditionally did not have the means to easily share assessment data on mutual clients as they progressed through the justice system.

-Court Technology received valuable guidance from the Indiana Judicial Center and representatives from the fields of probation and community corrections, as well as the Indiana Department of Correction to develop the electronic means for scoring and storing the results to the risk assessment tools.
+Court Technology received valuable guidance from the Indiana Office of Court Services and representatives from the fields of probation and community corrections, as well as the Indiana Department of Correction to develop the electronic means for scoring and storing the results to the risk assessment tools.
 The main objectives behind the development of the Risk Assessment Application were to improve communication between criminal justice agencies, contribute to continuity of services for offenders, and store statewide aggregate data needed for revalidation of the tools.